WayScience/JUMP-single-cell/README.md

 In this repository, we apply the [phenotypic profiling model](https://github.com/WayScience/phenotypic_profiling_model), which predicts phenotypic class of single cells using nuclei features, to the [JUMP-Target pilot data](https://github.com/jump-cellpainting/JUMP-Target) from the [JUMP consortium](https://jump-cellpainting.broadinstitute.org/).

-In this dataset, there are 51 plates that are associated with one of three treatment types:
+In this dataset, there are 51 plates with one of three perturbation types (Clustered Regularly Interspaced Short Palindromic Repeats [CRISPR], Open Reading Frame [ORF], and Compound) for two cell lines (A549 and U2OS).

-- Compound
-- CRISPR
-- ORF

-Each treatment has it's own platemap and metadata file that can be found in the [reference_plate_data](./reference_plate_data/) folder.
+Each perturbation type has it's own platemap and metadata file that can be found in the [reference_plate_data](./reference_plate_data/) folder.
 A barcode platemap is include which associates each plate to the correct platemap file.

 We segment a total of **20,959,860 single cells** in all plates.